stella3d/job-system-cookbook/README.md

 10000 is the default number of items to have to iterate over to demonstrate how they perform at scale, but it's adjustable in the Inspector for each example.

+All examples demonstrate the use of persistently-allocated job memory.

 ### [Accelerate 10000 Cubes](Assets/Scripts/AccelerationParallelFor.cs)

 First determine velocities, then change positions based on those velocities.